spec-rgdevops/CASPA-platform/README.md

 CASPA is a ready-to-use and extensible evaluation platform that already includes example applications and state-of-the-art SPE components, such as monitoring and model extraction.
 The platform explicitly provides interfaces to replace applications and components by custom(ized) components.
 The platform builds on state-of-the-art technologies such as container-based virtualization.

+Details on the platform are described in the following publication:
+* Düllmann, T.F., Heinrich, R., van Hoorn, A., Pitakrat, T., Walter, J., Willnecker, F.: CASPA: A platform for comparability of architecture-based software performance engineering approaches.
+In: Proceedings of the 2017 IEEE International Conference on Software Architecture (ICSA 2017).
+IEEE.
+2017.
+[Full text (PDF)](http://eprints.uni-kiel.de/37422/1/DuellmannHeinrichvanHoornPitakratWalterWillnecker2017CASPA-postfinal-stamped.pdf)

 ## Infrastructure layer
 * A Kubernetes cluster can be set up either on a local machine or in a cloud environment:
    * [minikube](https://github.com/kubernetes/minikube) for setting up on a local machine